Printlab Autodesk

 1 – Introduction

 The brief for the Make:able challenge is to ‘Design and make a 3D printed product or prototype that improves the day-to-day life of someone with a disability or the elderly‘.
-Download the full brief below to learn more about the challenge, design criteria, award categories, judging and equipment required.
-Additional FAQs are also listed below and if you have any further questions, feel free to email us at hello@weareprintlab.com.
+In this section, we’ll be delving into the challenge guidelines, beginning with the rules.
+A PDF version of the full brief and guidelines is also available to download here.

 End Users